jonidaniel/finnkino-movie-app/readme.md

 Go to

-- https://finnkinomovieapp.netlify.app (preferably Safari or Chrome) or
+- https://movioso.netlify.app (preferably Safari or Chrome) or

-- Clone repo with `git clone https://github.com/jonidaniel/finnkino-movie-app` and open `finnkino-movie-app/index.html` in your browser (preferably Safari or Chrome)
+- Clone repo with `git clone https://github.com/jonidaniel/movioso` and open `movioso/index.html` in your browser (preferably Safari or Chrome)

 ## Status

-- Finnkino Elokuvat version 1.0.0 is now operational on Netlify
+- Movioso version 1.0.0 is now operational on Netlify

 ## Credits

-- Finnkino Elokuvat was developed in co-operation with [Laurea UAS](https://www.laurea.fi)
+- Movioso was developed in co-operation with [Laurea UAS](https://www.laurea.fi)

 ## License